MinishLab/minishlab.github.io/_posts/2025-02-10-improvements.md

 None of these really had the desired effect, but feel free to let us know if you come up with something else!

 The basic performance of our model with these strategies is on MTEB is **45.34**.
+We released this model as [m2v_base_output](https://huggingface.co/minishlab/M2V_base_output).

 ## 1. Pooling

-We switched from selecting the token to mean pooling, that is, the representation of a token is the mean of the `EOS token BOS` we pass forward through the network.
+As a first change: we switched from selecting the token to mean pooling, that is, the representation of a token is the mean of the `EOS token BOS` we pass forward through the network.

 In code: